zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 The LongPollInterval defines the frequency of polling that an end device does when it is NOT in fast poll mode.
 The LongPollInterval SHOULD be longer than the ShortPollInterval attribute but shorter than the CheckinInterval attribute.A  value of 0xffffffff is reserved to indicate that the device does not have or does not know its long poll interval

 #### ShortPollInterval Attribute

 An  end  device  that  implements  the  Poll  Control  server MAY optionally  expose the ShortPollInterval attribute.
 The ShortPollIntervalrepresents  the  number  of  quarterseconds  that  an  end  device  waits  between MAC Data Requests to its parent when it is expecting data (i.e.,in fast poll mode).

 #### FastPollTimeout Attribute

 The FastPollTimeout attribute represents the number of quarterseconds that an end device will stay in fast poll mode by default.
 It is suggested that the FastPollTimeoutattribute value be greater than 7.68 seconds.The Poll Control Cluster  Client MAYoverride  this  value  by  indicating  a  different  value  in  the  Fast  Poll Duration argument in the Check-in Response command.
-If the Client writes a value out of range as defined in Table 3-126 or greater  than  the  optional FastPollTimeoutMax attribute  value  if  supported, the Server SHOULD return a  Write  Attributes  Response with a status of  INVALID_VALUE30.
+If the Client writes a value out of range or greater  than  the  optional FastPollTimeoutMax attribute  value  if  supported, the Server SHOULD return a  Write  Attributes  Response with a status of  INVALID_VALUE30.
 An  end  device  that implements the  Poll Control server can be  put into a  fast poll  mode during  which it will send MAC Data Requests  to  its  parent  at  the  frequency  of  its  configured ShortPollInterval attribute.
 During this  period  of time, fast polling is considered active.
 When the device goes into fast poll mode, it is required to send MAC DataRequests to its parent at an accelerated rate and is thus more responsive on the network and can receive data asynchronously from the device implementing the Poll Control Cluster Client.

 #### CheckinIntervalMin Attribute